On the Evaluation of Neural Code Summarization: Experimental Results

-Since there are many factors that make the three datasets different, in order to further explore the reasons for the above results in-depth, we use the controlled variable method to study from three aspects: corpus size, \datasplit way, and duplication ratio.
+Since there are many factors that make the three datasets different, in order to further explore the reasons for the above results in-depth, we use the controlled variable method to study from three aspects: corpus sizes, \datasplit ways, and duplication ratios.